How to Decide Where to Apply

 - Testing fees and test preparation materials

 - Application fees (ranging from US$40 to US$250)

 A Note about Historical Data

 When comparing yourself with the "average" applicant, it is important to remember that the term does not describe any one specific person, but rather a broad spectrum of people.

-If you are stronger than average in some areas, emphasize those skills in your application to compensate for weaker areas.
+If you are stronger than average in some capacities, emphasize those skills in your application to compensate for weaker areas.